frappe/frappe_io/frappe_io/www/docs/user/en/tutorial/start.md

 Login ID: **Administrator**

-Password : **Use the password that was created during installation**
+Password : **Use the password that was set during site installation**

 When you login, you should see the "Desk" home page

 <img class="screenshot" alt="Desk" src="/docs/assets/img/desk.png">

-As you can see, the Frappe basic system comes with several pre-loaded applications like To Do, File Manager etc. These apps can integrated in your app workflow as we progress.
+As you can see, the Frappe basic system comes with several pre-loaded utilities like To Do, File Manager etc. These apps can integrated in your app workflow as we progress.

 {next}